 Funding for employers

-SERI targets support at unemployed young people aged 16-29 with the greatest barriers to employment to enable them to obtain and remain in sustainable employment (including Modern Apprentices).
+SERI targets support at unemployed young people aged 16 to 29 with the greatest barriers to employment to help them obtain and remain in sustainable employment, including Modern Apprenticeships (MA).

 - £600 after 4 weeks employment

 - £500 living wage bonus payment after 52 weeks employment if applicable.

 The fund can be used to